-Some parts of the country also require racks and similar equipment meet code for seismic (earthquake) activity.
-This includes doing engineering/seismic calculations for anything weight bearing or bolted to the floor.
+Some parts of the country also require racks and similar equipment to meet the code for seismic (earthquake) activity.
+This includes doing engineering/seismic calculations for anything weight-bearing or bolted to the floor.
 You may think code requirements for earthquake activity is restricted to areas along the west coast, so because you work in upstate New Jersey, you’re safe.
 Unfortunately, you would be wrong.
 Every state in the union has had an earthquake.
 Some states are more susceptible, but the long-term forecast for seismic activity may cause the need to review building codes in some areas.

-According to the National Fire Protection Association (NFPA), there are on average 1,210 warehouse fires in the United States each year.
+According to the National Fire Protection Association (NFPA), there are, on average, 1,210 warehouse fires in the United States each year.
 Most fires in warehouses [not intentionally set] were the result of the electrical or lighting equipment.

 Building structure/infrastructure, its contents and method of storage all play a factor when it comes to meeting fire codes.
 Do lighting and electrical systems meet safety requirements?
 Is the product being stored combustible?
 How high are the products racked?
 How closely together are the products?

-Storing products in concentrated small spaces is by nature creating the potential for a fire hazard.
+Storing products in concentrated small spaces is, by nature, creating the potential for a fire hazard.
 Regulations emphasize the need for a “flue space” between pallet loads on a rack (both transverse and longitudinal).
 This allows heat from a fire to vent vertically quickly, prompting a faster response from the sprinkler system.
 The NFPA states each pallet load must have a six-inch horizontal flue space between the loads.
 This is a slight challenge when using racks with a 92” beam length, but is possible.

-Fire departments not only look at the space between the loads, but also the height.
+Fire departments not only look at the space between the loads but also the height.
 The higher products are stacked, the greater the need for access by a sprinkler system.
 Many situations require the use of in-rack sprinklers depending upon the type of decking.
 A rack system with a solid deck likely will require an in-rack sprinkler system because the fire is more difficult to extinguish.
-Conversely, a wire deck allows water and other fire suppressing agents easier access to the flames.
+Conversely, a wire deck allows water and other fire-suppressing agents easier access to the flames.

 The type of product stored also is a factor in complying with fire codes.
-The NFPA rates materials based upon flammability levels ranging from zero (will not burn) to four (will ignite and burn readily).
+The NFPA rates materials based on flammability levels ranging from zero (will not burn) to four (will ignite and burn readily).
 Steel bar is an example of a material that will not burn.
 On the other end of the spectrum, materials containing ingredients such as gasoline or butane are highly flammable.
 Many products fall somewhere in between.

 Putting It All Together

 Nothing is more frustrating than delays in new construction or renovation because the facility does not comply with the building and fire codes.
-The best way to navigate this increasingly complex process is working with professionals who understand building codes.
+The best way to navigate this increasingly complex process is by working with professionals who understand building codes.
 Talk with a professional first.
 We’re here to help.